YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

   code observes stable data at global variable nodes because YottaDB `transaction processing`_ ensures ACID properties.
-- Outside a transaction, a global variable node can potentially be changed by another, concurrent, process between time that a process calls :code:`ydb_data_s()` to ascertain the existence of the data and a subsequent call to :code:`ydb_get_s()` to get that data.
+- Outside a transaction, a global variable node can potentially be changed by another, concurrent, process between the time that a process calls :code:`ydb_data_s()` to ascertain the existence of the data and a subsequent call to :code:`ydb_get_s()` to get that data.
 A caller of :code:`ydb_get_s()` to access a global variable node should code in